Foo Fighters – There Is Nothing Left to Lose – Classic Music Review

 - To find pictures of my beautiful ass

-I am certainly happy to provide a repository for “music reviews with a touch of erotica,” and am always flattered when “beautiful ass” comes up as a top search term, but regular readers of The Alt Rock Chick also know that there’s a lot more to this blog than witty music reviews, sexual banter and leather-trimmed porn.
+I am certainly happy to provide a repository for “music reviews with a touch of erotica,” and am always flattered when “beautiful ass” comes up as a top search term, but regular readers also know that there’s a lot more to this blog than witty music reviews, sexual banter and leather-trimmed porn.
 They know that the author is a deep thinker who explores the place of music in the cosmos and has offered the world two of the most influential theories in modern music today:

 - The Count Basie Effect: The affirmative corollary to the jazz theory of negative space: sometimes a single note can be the greatest fucking thing you’ve ever heard when played at the right time, in the right context.
 A variation of this theory is that simplicity is often more powerful than complexity.